Skip to content

 When a proprietary extension system gets replaced by an open protocol, the right response is to rebuild on the standard — not port the old architecture.
 The Copilot Extensions deprecation exemplifies this pattern.

 GitHub deprecated Copilot Extensions (GitHub Apps) on September 24, 2025.
-New extension creation was blocked immediately; all functionality was disabled on November 10, 2025.
+It blocked new extension creation immediately and disabled all functionality on November 10, 2025.
 GitHub replaced the system with MCP servers.

 Dimension Copilot Extensions (deprecated) MCP Servers